Sources / External Identifiers

 When creating resources, you can specify the source to maintain external system references:

-POST /v2/users
+POST /v2/contacts

 {